Vote By Mail Envelope for November 2020 Election

 6. ❌ Calvin Dillahunty

-His priorities are Public Safety (he’s a cop), Rent Control, and Education, which are important but not more important to me than housing, mental health, and transit.
+His priorities are Public Safety (pro-police), Rent Control, and Education, which are important but not more important to me than housing, mental health, and transit.
 He believes some weird things about the city that seem like might come from a small bubble that isn’t representative of everyone here.

 LWVBAE had some technical issues in this video, but it’s a very helpful discussion.